tunefull/tunefull.github.io/docs/personas/persona-1.md

 **Usage Preconditions:** Has a compatible device and has downloaded TuneFull.
 Must have internet connection and set up an account prior to connect with friends

-**Usage post conditions:** After listening to add-free music shared by her friends she once again sees the glass as "half-full"
+**Usage post conditions:** After listening to ad-free music shared by her friends she once again sees the glass as "half-full"

 **Interaction Flow:**